coldclimate/theapproachablegeek.co.uk/content/blog/hosting-s3-https-canonical.md

 ## Using CloudFlare to provide DNS routing

-I buy all my domain names through I Want My Name and up until now I've not had a need for another DNS provider however here is where we hit one of the pains in the neck of S3 hosting.
+I buy all my domain names through [I Want My Name](https://iwantmyname.com/) and up until now I've not had a need for another DNS provider however here is where we hit one of the pains in the neck of S3 hosting.
 Normally you'd have your DNS record set up so that everything ends up at your webserver by IP address and then sort it out with Apache/Nginx etc.  Sadly to point to an S3 bucket you need to use a CNAME and up until now there's not been a good way to set a CNAME on the route domain (the non-www's address).
-Some argue there's still not a good way, but CloudFlare provide a way, which is good enough for me.
+Some argue there's still not a good way, but [CloudFlare](https://www.cloudflare.com) provide a way, which is good enough for me.
 If you're using Amazons R53 you can also do this with Amazon's own DNS hack.

 When you sign up for CloudFlare you don't need to pick a free policy or a paid one, you can do it per domain name, which is a nice feature.
 We can use the free tier for all of this luckily.

-I stepped though adding my domain names and CloudFlare was painess enough and they did a great job of picking up all my existing DNS entries.
+I stepped though adding my domain names and CloudFlare was painless enough and they did a great job of picking up all my existing DNS entries.
 I then set my nameservers at the I Want My Name end to point to CloudFlare and then we're all set to sort out the routing.

 Head to your DNS settings for each domain set each combination of www and non-www to use a CNAME to point to your appropriate AWS S3 Bucket.
-When you set the root domain (where you set the subdomain to @) CloudFlare will warn you about CNAME Flattening.
+When you set the root domain (where you set the subdomain to @) CloudFlare will warn you about [CNAME Flattening](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root).

 ![CNAME'ing my domains](/_assets/images/post_content/dns-cname.png "CNAME'ing my domains")